 Also a member of Playback Theater Northwest (PTN), Robin Dawn has come to appreciate improvisational theater in a new way.
 She enjoys performing improvisation stories and giving a voice to the teller.
 It is so healing for both actor and audience and very empowering.
 Theater is Robin's first love and she graduated with a Bachelor of Arts degree from the University of Washington, School of Drama.
 Robin Dawn has performed for educational touring companies and worked in community theaters in California, Delaware and Washington while employed as an actor, teaching artist or stage manager.

 In addition to performing monthly with PTN, Robin enjoys working with the Mahogany Project to create a platform for other artists to share their talent and to take the opportunity to write and perform new stories that educate and entertain.
-This year had the pleasure of being the stage manager and performing the role of Diane Philips during a staged reading of in Front Porch Diva’s “Picking Up The Pieces.”
+In the past Robin has worked as stage manager and performer in the role of Diane Philips during a staged reading of in Front Porch Diva’s “Picking Up The Pieces.”

 Founder/Co-Producing Director (2006 - 2016)